-It’s the age-old travel question: Do you prefer mountains or beaches?
+It’s the age-old travel question: Do you prefer mountains or seas?

-Well, on this trip, you don’t have to answer, because you get both the best mountains and sea vistas of South Italy.
+Well, on this trip, you don’t have to answer this, because you get both the best mountains and sea vistas of South Italy.

-You listen to folk tales within the wooded slopes of the Majella National Park, visit villages that cuddle the rocky sides of the Lucanian Dolomites, and walk atop the ridges of the volcano of Vesuvius.
+You listen to witches tales within hill-top towns, visit villages that cuddle the rocky sides of the Lucanian Dolomites, and walk atop the ridges of the volcano of Vesuvius.

-At the same time, you see the gentle, lapping waves of Torre Lapillo’s lesser-known beaches; experience the glitz and glamour of the famous Amalfi Coast; and taste every type of seafood you can in the fishing villages of the Adriatic Sea.
+At the same time, you see the gentle, lapping waves of the Salento Peninsula; experience the glitz and glamour of the famous Amalfi Coast; and taste every type of seafood you can in the fishing villages of the Adriatic Sea.

 What’s more is that we’ve even managed to mix in Pompeii, Montecassino Abbey, and a few historical wonders into this irresistible itinerary.

-Take this tour through the best of South Italy and let both their mountains and beaches take your breath away.
+Take this tour through the best of South Italy and let both their mountains and coasts take your breath away.

 Known as the ‘Pearl of Apulia’, this historic stone-built port and fishing village exudes sophistication.
 Walk along the promenade in the marina or stroll through the historic centre and admire the medieval churches, cathedral, and historic Jewish quarter.